Jump to Recipe Print Recipe

 A small mason jar filled with nut free pesto.

-I think one reason why I love this nut-free pesto sauce recipe is that I enjoy growing my own herbs.
+One reason I love this nut-free pesto sauce recipe is that I enjoy growing my own herbs.
 There is just something rewarding about using food that you have grown yourself.
 Try growing basil in your kitchen window!

 Why This Nut Free Pesto Is Great: